zextras/tech-doc/source/carbonio/_management/videoserver.rst

 meeting.
 In case a recording is interrupted, it can be restarted at a later point.
-Every user will be notified of the ongoing recording, while any moderator in the room can stop it, even if it was started by another moderator, and save it to a file.
+Every user will be notified of the ongoing recording, while any moderator in the room can stop it, even if it was started by another moderator, and save it to a file or to the moderator's |file|.

 This functionality is provided by a specific package, called ``carbonio-videoserver-recorder``, that **must be installed together**